-- > Specific objective 4.1 'Seed Money' To increase capacity for transnational cooperation implementing the EU Strategy for the Baltic Sea Region and working on common priorities with partner countries: - Specific objective 4.2 'Coordination of macro-regional cooperation' To increase capacity of public administrations and pan-Baltic organisations for transnational coordination in implementing the EU Strategy for the Baltic Sea Region and facilitating the implementation of common priorities with the neighbouring countries. - Planned change The priority description is clear and detailed and contains explicit outputs in SO 4.1.
+- > Specific objective 4.1 'Seed Money' To increase capacity for transnational cooperation implementing the EU Strategy for the Baltic Sea Region and working on common priorities with partner countries: - > Specific objective 4.2 'Coordination of macro-regional cooperation' To increase capacity of public administrations and pan-Baltic organisations for transnational coordination in implementing the EU Strategy for the Baltic Sea Region and facilitating the implementation of common priorities with the neighbouring countries.

+Planned change

+The priority description is clear and detailed and contains explicit outputs in SO 4.1.
 The planned changes described in the objectives are achievable with the planned activities.
 Although one can discuss whether it is an increase in "capacity" or resources.
 The description in SO 4.2. has improved, and it is clearer how the "change" will be achieved.
-The focus on not funded issues has been deleted on the recommendation of the ex-ante evaluator. - Intervention logic The intervention logic of these two objectives is relatively straight forward.
+The focus on not funded issues has been deleted on the recommendation of the ex-ante evaluator.

+The intervention logic of these two objectives is relatively straight forward.
 The text explains clearly for 4.1 what will be the causal link between different actions, outputs and results.
 For 4.2 due to the improved description is has become easier to follow the intervention logic.
+The actions of 4.2 are rather detailed and reveal also what some of the intended outputs may be (some of the actions are maybe close to being output).

+Output indicator

+The output indicators for P4 are clear about the intended outputs for both SOs, and an additional indicator has been included.
+This does provide clear input to the intervention logic analysis as can be seen Table 4.5.

+Experience from previous programmes

-The actions of 4.2 are rather detailed and reveal also what some of the intended outputs may be (some of the actions are maybe close to being output). - Output indicator The output indicators for P4 are clear about the intended outputs for both SOs, and an additional indicator has been included.
-This does provide clear input to the intervention logic analysis as can be seen Table 4.5. - Experience fromExperience from previous and other programme is clearly included as rationale for a seedpreviousmoney facility in SO 4.1.
-In the SO 4.2, the description focuses more on the rationale forprogrammesproviding support than the experience.
-The recommendation to model the description ofSO 4.2 more on SO 4.1 has been adhered to.
+Experience from previous and other programme is clearly included as rationale for a seed money facility in SO 4.1.
+In the SO 4.2, the description focuses more on the rationale for providing support than the experience.
+The recommendation to model the description of SO 4.2 more on SO 4.1 has been adhered to.

-on of the BSR Programme 2014-2020 $Table \ 4.5$

-Table 4.5 Institutional capacity for macro-regional cooperation - Ex-ante Intervention logic
+Institutional capacity_for macro-regional cooperation - Ex-ante Intervention logic